Ctrl, Alt, Delight: I’ve Ordered Another Keyboard!

 How Dropbox Won

-A couple of days ago, I came across something very interesting Dave Winer shared on twitter.
-It was a link to the application Drew Houston, the Dropbox founder submitted to YCombinator for their Summer 2007 cycle.
-I opened it out of curiosity and found it very interesting and thought provoking to read.
-Here’s is the answer from the application, to the question: What is your company going to make?”
+A couple of days ago, I stumbled across something really cool that Dave Winer shared on Twitter.
+It was a link to the application Drew Houston, Dropbox’s founder, submitted to Y Combinator for their Summer 2007 cycle.
+I clicked it out of curiosity and found it super interesting and thought-provoking.
+Here’s the answer from the app to the question: What is your company going to make?”

 125 points by pg 452 days ago | link